openshift/training/beta-2-setup.md

 This is really powerful.
 We will explore using "arbitrary" docker images later.

 ## Adding Nodes
 It is extremely easy to add nodes to an existing OpenShift environment.
+Return to a `root` terminal.

 ### Modifying the Ansible Configuration
 On your master, edit the `/etc/ansible/hosts` file and uncomment the nodes, or